 Scholarships for Business Students

 Scholarship opportunities are available to new and continuing UConn Business students through various sources including UConn Admissions, the School of Business, the Alumni Association, other UConn departments, private organizations, and much more.
 We strongly encourage you to be creative, resourceful, and diligent in seeking out these opportunities to help offset the cost of your education.
 Utilize the resources, links, and tips below to get started on your scholarship search.
+If you are seeking scholarships, please check out the LAUNCH list each week where we will promote any new opportunities.

 - Freshman are automatically considered for most scholarships administered by the University of Connecticut upon application for admission.
 In most cases, a separate application is not necessary.